ybhargav1995/OfficeDocs-SharePoint/SharePoint/SharePointOnline/site-access-review.md

 Site owners can review and manage access in two main areas:

 - **SharePoint groups:**
-  - View which groups contain 'Everyone except external users'
+  - View which groups contain 'Everyone except external users'.
-  - See when and by whom the group was added
+  - See when and by whom the group was added.
   - Remove 'Everyone except external users' from groups if necessary:
     1. Selecting the SharePoint group opens the group membership page that displays all members of this SharePoint group.
     2. Select **Everyone except external users** and **Actions** and choose to **remove users from group**.